What Is Shadow Work? A Beginner’s Guide With 5 Journal Prompts

 1. Ask Yourself: Who Am I Jealous of?
 Whom Do I Envy?

 Your shadow aspects are not always “unlovable” in the eyes of the world.
 Sometimes, we actually suppress the beautiful and light-filled aspects of ourselves out of a lack of belief in our strengths, talents, abilities, or general worthiness.
 Or maybe we think we’d be “showing off” if we let our inner rock star out.
-The people we’re jealous or envious of serve as neon-lit arrows pointing to these shadow strengths, because jealousy and envy almost invariably point the way to something we’re not expressing or claiming in ourselves.
+The people we’re jealous or envious of serve as neon-lit arrows pointing to these shadow strengths.
+Because jealousy and envy help point the way to something we’re not expressing or claiming in ourselves.
 If you are jealous of three people, or five people, or twenty people (people you know personally or famous people you only know from afar), what traits or behaviors do these people have in common?
 And how can you begin to embody these traits or behaviors yourself?

 2. Ask Yourself: Who Annoys or Irritates Me?